NRC-Research/Openapps/README.md

 # Openapps
-Temporary repo for saving from unsecured/unknow applications!
+Temporary repo for saving from unsecured/unknown applications!

+There are applications available on the internet that will allow you to save your data to GitHub directly - but do you trust them to access your NRC GitHub repositories?
+Probably not!
+This is a repository where you can save such files and review their contents without risking access to sensitive repositories.